Why See A Specialist?

 Periodontists have extensive experience in implants and procedures involving gums and bone around the teeth, where a general dentist may only see a few of these cases a year.

-With a dedication in one area of dentistry, Periodontists are on the forefront of technology and treatments for periodontal disease.
+With a dedication in one area of dentistry, Periodontists are on the forefront of technology and treatments for gum disease.